 Companies use SASB framework to help them report their environmental, social, and governance (ESG) impacts to stakeholders.

 SASB standards are applied by companies in varying disclosure channels, such as financial filings, annual reports, company websites, and sustainability reports.
+All about the climate reporting here.

 Starting from 2018, SASB has been encouraging more companies on the globe, not just in the US, to adopt its standards to make the planet a better place.
-By the third quarter of 2021, more than 120 companies were using the SASB framework for sustainability reporting.
+By the third quarter of 2021, more than 120 companies were using the SASB framework for the corporate sustainability reporting.

 The lovely thing about SASB is that the standards are industry-specific, implying that if you are unsure of how to go about the sustainability reporting process, this might be the best framework.
 However, it will be a great idea to start by understanding how the standards work.